Enable the buttons on your Di2 shifter hoods

 Using Windows e-Tube software

-After establishing a connection click 'Customize' and then 'Switch settings' to get started.
+After establishing a connection open the 'Customize' tab and then select the shift levers or switches you want to set up.
 You will then see the following screen (or similar):

-In this case we have connected to a bike running the R9150 DURA-ACE derailleurs and ST-9070 shift levers.
-On the left-hand-side of the screen both shifters are listed with three buttons(or switches) each: switch X, switch Y and switch A. The X switch is the regular button that lets you shift to an easier gear.
+Both shifters are listed with two or three buttons(or switches) each: switch X, switch Y and switch A. The X switch is the regular button that lets you shift to an easier gear.
 Switch Y lets you shift to a harder gear.
 The A switches are the hidden buttons on top of each shifter hood.

 - Front Shift Down

 - Rear Shift Down

 - Rear Shift Up

 - D-Fly Ch.1 - D-fly required

 - CycleComputer Left

 If you're trying to set up your Wahoo/Garmin/Bike computer to respond to Di2 signals or change screen, use the D-Fly options.
 You will most likely need to use D-Fly Ch.1 and Ch.2.
 Garmins will let you fully customise how the computer responds to the Di2 channels while Wahoo devices are a bit more restrictive.
 Look up the specifics on your bike computer's site if you're having problems getting it set up.
 Alternatively, send me a message.